-First, find a hair dryer, heat lamp or small space heater and use that as the first line of defence.
+First, find a hair dryer, heat lamp, or small space heater and use that as the first line of defense.
 While you avoid standing in any areas that have standing water, begin with the pipes nearest the faucet.
 This section is usually the warmest.
 From there, you can move the appliance down to the colder areas.

 Take care to heat the whole pipe, not just a portion of it.
 If you notice a frozen section in an upper story of your home, there's a chance that a leak could travel into the rooms below.
 So, turn up the heat along the entire length of the pipe, going all the way to the basement if you have one.

 Take plenty of precautions during this process and never leave appliances such as space heaters or heat lamps unattended.
 They should also be used with plenty of distance between them and the affected pipes.
 In the event that a frozen section bursts and water spills out, it should not be able to reach the device in question.

 While a hairdryer can help prevent frozen pipes from bursting, there's a chance they've already done so.
 If this is the case, find your home's main water shutoff valve immediately.
 You need to turn off the water to prevent further damage from occurring.

 Leaving the faucets themselves turned to the "on" position, contact your plumber to take it from there.
 While they're on the way, now is the time to take action against water damage and mold buildup.